 - Add the eggs, mashed bananas, vanilla, and sour cream and beat again.

-- Stir together the flour, cocoa powder, baking soda, and salt.
-Slowly mix it into the banana mixture.
+- Slowly mix the flour, cocoa powder, baking soda, and salt into the banana mixture.

 - Add mini chocolate chips and stir gently.
-Pour the batter into the prepared pan and bake for 65 minutes.
+Pour the batter into the prepared pan and bake in a preheated oven.

-- Remove and cool in pan 15 minutes, then flip out and cool completely.
+- Remove the pan from the oven and let the bread cool in the pan for 10-15 minutes.
+Then gently flip out and over and let it cool completely.

-- Once the bread is cooled, add a chocolate glaze and let it set.
+- Once the bread is cooled, slice and serve.

 - Nuts - pecans, walnuts, almonds